nexoreai/nano-banana-mcp/README.md

 - `model`, `location`, `projectId`: overrides
 - `gcsBucket`: override the GCS bucket for uploads
 - `gcsUploadPrefix`: override the GCS object prefix for uploads
+- `outputGcsBucket`: override the GCS bucket for generated image uploads
+- `outputGcsPrefix`: override the GCS object prefix for generated image uploads
-- `outputDir`: directory to save generated images on disk (absolute or relative)
+- `outputDir`: directory to save generated images on disk (relative paths resolve under `NANO_BANANA_OUTPUT_DIR`)
-- `outputFilePrefix`: filename prefix used when saving images
+- `outputFilePrefix`: filename prefix used when saving images and naming GCS objects

 Example with a GCS reference image: